- 1 – Ti amo d’Umberto Tozzi, a hit all around the world

-Of all the world's music, there are some that move us, touch us and upset us more than others.
-Between violin, tenor, funk and Italian language, Italian song is often part of it, because of its diversity, but also because of its hits, which make everyone want to get as close to music as possible.
+Of all the world's music, there is some that moves us, touches us and upsets us more than others.
+Between violin, tenor, funk and Italian language, Italian songs are is often part of them.
+Because of its diversity, but also because of its hits, which make everyone want to get as close to music as possible.

-If you live in another world, you probably don't know this song, or rather this hit, known all over the world.
-Created in 1977, Ti Amo is a hymn that all generations have taken up over the years.
-Umberto Tozzi gives us a masterful interpretation of a typically Italian song, whose lyrics are an ode to love.
+If you live on another world, you probably don't know this song, or rather this hit, known all over this world.
+Released in 1977, Ti Amo is a hymn that all generations have taken up over the years.
+Umberto Tozzi gives us a masterful interpretation of a typically Italian song whose lyrics are an ode to love.

 Indeed, while Ti Amo literally means "I love you", there is no doubt about the lyrical nature of these words and music, which makes everyone's heart beat faster.
-While Dalida even covered it in French, Umberto Tozzi himself did a version mixed with Molière's language in 2002, with the singer Lena Ka.
-It is the title Ti Amo (just words), which is now used from time to time in the cinema.
+While French singer Dalida covered it, Umberto Tozzi himself did a version mixed with Molière's language in 2002, with the singer Lena Ka.
+It is the title Ti Amo (just those words, not the song itself), which is now used from time to time in the cinema.

 And for those that remember the music from the 1980’s and the cheese that dripped from its notes can remember Laura Branigan covering two of Umberto Tozzi’s songs, Gloria and Ti Amo…

 The same goes for this monument of a song, created by Francesco Sartoriet and performed by Andrea Bocelli in the 1990s.
-Originally sung at the San Remo festival, this song will not win the competition, but the global success we know will be worth this little defeat.
+Originally sung at the San Remo festival, this song did not win the competition, but the global success it has met is worth that little defeat.